 Remember that you can change build settings with cmake . -DNEW_SETTING or by using cmake-gui found in the package cmake-qt-gui

 XDG_DATA_DIRS.
-You need only one environment variable to run Krita 3:
+You should need only one environment variable to run Krita 3:

+KRITA_PLUGIN_PATH.
+Krita's plugin loading can be a bit fragile, especially when debugging.
 You can force Krita to look in a specific folder for plugins using the environment variable KRITA_PLUGIN_PATH.
-For example, using Kubuntu and installing Krita in ~/, I can use a debugger if I set the environment variable:
+For example, on a Kubuntu system with an install for Krita in ~/, the plugins are located in ~/kf5/inst/lib/x86_64-linux-gnu, so for proper debugging: